I love this piece on “gamification” from Margaret Robertson (way back in 2010!). She writes:

 See, Zelda has items to gather, heart containers to collect, and pieces of the Triforce to earn, but these are just symbols of the journey.
 It’s the journey itself that motivates!

 It’s the journey of Zelda that keeps me coming back.
 The complexity of the world.
 The wonderment of what lies beyond mountains.
 The challenge of solving a puzzle or defeating a foe.
+The community of other friends who are playing.

 It Has To Be Interesting